AdministerTeach/masternodestats/README.md

 4. What coin currently supported?

-We still in public testing periods in which i will support up to 5 coins free of charge.
-These are coin that is currently support or i am planning to support: Phase(PHASE), xGalaxy(XGCS), and Reden(RDEN).
+We still in public testing periods in which i will support up to 10 coins free of charge.
+These are coin that is currently support or i am planning to support: Phase(PHASE), xGalaxy(XGCS), SovereignCoin(SOV) and Reden(RDEN).
 Send us a request if u want ur coin to be included in our testing period.

 5. where do I report issue or request new feature?